Electronic Signature for Accounting Firms

 Recommended signature level

-Advanced signature (AES) is the standard for documents with legal value (engagement letter, board minutes).
+Advanced signature (AES) is the standard for legally significant documents (engagement letter, board minutes).
 Simple signature (SES) is sufficient for internal validations (approval of a draft financial statement).

 Benefits for the firm

-- Accelerated tax season: financial statement signature in a few hours instead of weeks
+- Accelerated tax campaign: financial statement signatures in hours instead of weeks

-- Improved return rate: automatic reminders vs unanswered emails
+- Improved return rate: automatic follow-ups vs unresponsive emails

-- Administrative gains: 30 to 60 minutes per file (printing, scanning, filing)
+- Administrative gain: 30 to 60 minutes per file (printing, scanning, filing)

-- Traceability for audits: audit trail enforceable against tax inspections
+- Audit trail for controls: audit trail opposable to tax inspections

 Integration with accounting software